matrix-org/matrix-spec-proposals/proposals/2346-bridge-info-state-event.md

 ```

 The `state_key` must be comprised of the bridge's prefix, followed by the `network.id`, followed by the `channel.id`.
+Any `/`s must be escaped into `%2F`.
+The bridge prefix can be anything, but should uniquely identify the bridge software
+that consumes the event.
+E.g. The matrix.org IRC bridge `matrix-org/matrix-appservice-irc` becomes `org.matrix.appservice-irc`.
+This is to help distinguish two bridges on different softwares which may conflict.

 The `sender` should be the MXID of the bridge bot.